arspesk/weathershopper-test/ReadMe.md

 **Config.js**

 The config.js file is where the configuration settings for our Selenium WebDriver are stored.
-This file exports an object with the settings.
+This file exports an object with the settings. **Note that Chrome is set to working in headless mode by default**

 **Selectors.js**